top of page

 Publications

-Taxing Families: The Impact of Child-related Transfers on Maternal Labor Supply (PDF)
+Taxing Families: The Impact of Child-related Transfers on Maternal Labor Supply (CRC DP 067/2019)

 Conditionally accepted at American Economic Journal: Macroeconomics